Did you know that if you live in one of our shared ownership homes, you can choose to buy more shares in your home? This is called staircasing.

 There may be other costs from your mortgage lender.
 And you must carry on paying your rent while going through the staircasing process.

-To view some of the new shared ownership homes available, click here.
+To view some of the new shared ownership homes available, visit our sales website.